Semi-independent Japan Tour (12 days)

 Welcome to Tokyo!

-Day 3/Wed: Tokyo (B/L)
+Day 3/Wed: Tokyo (B)

 Tokyo, literally meaning “eastern capital” and officially named Tokyo Metropolis, is one of the most populous mega-cities in the world with a population of 14 million.
 Formerly known as Edo, the city has been the de facto seat of the Japanese government since 1603 when shogun Tokugawa Ieyasu chose the city for his headquarters.
 The shogun (general) was a hereditary commander ceremoniously appointed by the emperor but held real power over the country during the shogunate period between 1192 and 1867.
 Edo was renamed Tokyo after Emperor Meiji moved his seat from Kyoto in 1868 when the last shogun was forced to return power to the imperial court.
 The city covers an area of 2,187 square kilometres following the merger in 1943 of the city of Tokyo and Tokyo Prefecture.

-Our full-day sightseeing begins at Senso-ji, the oldest Buddhist temple in Tokyo dating back to 628.
+We then proceed to Senso-ji, the oldest Buddhist temple in Tokyo dating back to 628.

-We end the day with a visit to the observation deck inside the Tokyo Metropolitan Government Building in Shinjuku.
-On a clear day, the visitor should be able to see the peak of Mount Fuji which is located about 84 km to the west.
+We end the day with a visit to the observation deck atop the Tokyo Metropolitan Government Building in Shinjuku.
+On a clear day, the visitor could see the peak of Mount Fuji which is located about 84 km to the west.
+The building complex completed in 1990 at a cost of US$1 billion consists of three main structures each taking up a city block.
+The architect of the Tokyo Metropolitan Government Building is Kenzo Tange (1913 – 2005), who in 1987 became the first Japanese to win the Pritzker Prize for Architecture.

 Day 4/Thu: Tokyo (B)